Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (Tea Association of the U.S.A.
 Inc.)

-Throughout 2021, people in the United States consumed 85 billion servings of tea which equates to more than 3.9 billion gallons.
+Throughout 2021, Americans consumed 85 billion servings of tea—equating to more than 3.9 billion gallons—according to the Tea Association of the U.S.A.
+Inc.

 9. In 2019, 48% of tea consumed by Americans took place at food service locations.